lethifold222/osm-map-exporter/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:3000`
+The frontend will be available at `http://localhost:3000` (or 3001, 3002, etc. if 3000 is busy)

+**Note**: The frontend will automatically try different ports if 3000 is occupied.

 ## Usage